 Crisis Is An Opportunity For Change

 If you’re an employee in a business that’s in crisis, remember that the most valuable people will make it through.
 Crisis is the moment to suggest changes to practices that you’ve always known are inefficient but everyone else considered good enough.
 It’s a time to force out your most creative and innovative work, to take that stress and put it to use instead of fretting.
 Make yourself indispensable.

 When treated as an opportunity, the crisis is the moment when all those old intractable problems can finally get solved, not through incrementalism but through the forced compromise and creativity of new circumstances.
 A crisis sets up a new and better future, as long as you don’t let it drown you in despair before you get there.

 Take Comfort in the Coming Calm

-Remember that periods of calm follow periods of crisis and remind your team that if they succeed in developing new creative solutions, the future will be bright.
+Remember that periods of calm follow periods of crisis.
+Remind your team that if they succeed in developing new creative solutions, the future will be bright.
 You may have to suffer through a long period of constant change, reassessment and relearning but by treating the crisis as an opportunity you can make it through to the coming calm unscathed.
-If you’re lucky, poised to succeed well beyond your current abilities.
+If you’re lucky, you’ll be poised to succeed well beyond your current abilities.